Node-Free Modern UI: Extracting TailwindCSS and FlyonUI for Go and Python Backends

 Pre-requisites:

-3. Install caddy for our webserver (only used for verification).
+3. Install caddy for our temporary standalone webserver (only used for verification).

 During my setup, here are the versions that I had on my system: